History of Abu Dhabi in Timeline

 Abu Dhabi follows the UAE's National Sport Strategy 2031 which aims to increase general participation in sports and expand the types and frequency of sport facilities available in the city.

-As part of UAE's Energy Strategy 2050 to reduce the carbon emission of power generation by 70%, Noor Abu Dhabi solar park project was completed on 2 July 2019.
+The UAE's Energy Strategy 2050 is planned to reduce the carbon emission of power generation by 70%.